Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Volitional Multiagent Transition Systems

-A grassroots platform is specified by a set of guarded transactions over a local-states function; the formal machinery for deriving a transition system and proving it grassroots is introduced in this section.
-First, we present the guarded transactions that specify several grassroots platforms, illustrating the range of guard structures that arise in practice.
+A grassroots platform is specified by a set of volition-guarded transactions over a local-states function; the formal machinery for deriving a transition system and proving it grassroots is introduced in this section.
+First, we present the volition-guarded transactions that specify several grassroots platforms, illustrating the range of guard structures that arise in practice.

 \mypara{Child-safe social networks~\cite{shapiro2026volitional}} A child-safe social network is a grassroots social network in which a child's partaking in online activities is subject to parental consent.
 Each agent $a$ maintains a set of friends $c_a\subseteq P$.
+In what follows, $r$, $s$ are children with respective parents $p$, $q$ (where $r,s,p,q$ are four distinct agents with the stated precondition).

-Here $r$, $s$ are children with respective parents $p$, $q$ (where $r,s,p,q$ are four distinct agents with the stated precondition).
 The precondition $q\in c_p$ requires the parents to be friends.
 Child befriending requires all four---both children and both parents---to be willing; child unfriending can be initiated by any one of the four.
 The parent--child assignment is fixed externally and not part of the agent state; the full formalisation appears in~\cite{shapiro2026volitional}.

 \mypara{Grassroots coins~\cite{shapiro2024gc}} Grassroots coins are units of personal debt: each person mints their own coins, backed by the goods and services they offer, and liquidity arises from mutual credit via coin exchange among persons that know and trust each other.
 Each agent $p$ maintains a multiset of coins $c_p$; we write $\text{\textcent}_r$ for a coin minted by $r$ (a \emph{$r$-coin}) and $\text{\textcent}_r^k$ for a multiset of $k$ such coins.
 We write $\cup$ and $\setminus$ for multiset union and difference throughout.